colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 #### Minimality

-A mutual close is not essential for a complete life-cycle.
+A mutual close is not essential for a complete lifecycle.
 This will be left for a future ADR.
 The add step will also be left for a future ADR.

 It's been mooted that close includes the approved output address.